osbuild/logging/README.md

 License: MIT

-* Some code in `splunk` was borrowed from https://github.com/osbuild/osbuild-composer
-* Some code in `slogecho` is from https://github.com/samber/slog-echo
+Some code in `splunk` was borrowed from https://github.com/osbuild/osbuild-composer and some code in `slogecho` is from https://github.com/samber/slog-echo - thank you.

 ## TODO